Q: What does queenpin mean?

 Q: Why don’t you have a list of herbs and what they do?

 A: Please see our article in This!
 Magazine, which explains why herbs don’t follow a “use this for that” type of system.
 One herb may work well for someone’s digestion, but may not be suitable for someone else, for example.
 Herbs are also not limited to one use, there may be several.
-This is why we provide herbal consultations with a membership, so that we may help guide you in choosing the right herbs.
-We can formulate a tea or tincture for you after a consultation, and can answer any questions about the ingredients and why we chose them.
+We have knowledgeable staff and a resource library you may use on site to help you figure out what herbs might work best for you.

 Q: What does acupuncture treat?